International Finance Financial Policies, Annual Report to the President and to the Congress

 The illusion that business is private is not limited to banking.
 It corresponds to general changes in US policy.
 During the late 1960s and 1970s, the US government relinquished many of the functions of international economic hegemony that it had exercised after the Second World War, when the dollar was the main support of the international monetary system, and when most foreign aid to developing countries flowed from the United States.
 Since the late 1960s, the government has also permitted increasing license to US corporations as their foreign business flourished.
 As US arms corporations increase their commercial exports, US military assistance accounts for less and less foreign military business.
 Food exporters increase their commercial sales, while their exports under government aid programs dwindle.

 The consequences of these changes are only now becoming evident.
 As the banks have grown, US financial relations with developing countries have changed from aid to private lending.
 Throughout the 1960s, official development assistance accounted for well over half of all US capital flows to developing countries.
 Now less than 35 percent are in the form of official assistance.
-US official aid was worth less in 1974 than in 1964, with almost all the decade’s increase in capital flows coming from private transactions, including bank lending.
-The distribution of US capital is determined, increasingly, by the preferences of private lenders.
-Six countries …
+US official aid was worth less in 1974 than in 1964, with almost all the decade’s increase in capital flows coming from private transactions, including bank lending.2 The distribution of US capital is determined, increasingly, by the preferences of private lenders.
+Six countries account for two-thirds of…

 This article is available to online subscribers only.